jekyll/jekyll/docs/_docs/snippets.md

 ## Snippet Tag

-The `snippet` tag allows one to insert pre-rendered output within documents, pages and Liquid templates, avoiding repeated rendering of the source-content.
+The `snippet` tag allows one to insert rendered snippets within documents, pages and Liquid templates, avoiding repeated rendering of the source-content.
+The raw source-content gets rendered the first time the requested snippet is encountered.

 ```liquid
 {% snippet 'footer.md' %}